yitzu1022/robotic_system/README.md

 ### `nl_command_node.py`

 `nl_command_node.py` is the simplest user-facing entry point in the workspace.
-It implements a lightweight ROS2 node named `nl_command_node` whose only job is to bridge terminal text input into the command pipeline.
+It implements a lightweight ROS 2 node named `nl_command_node` whose only job is to bridge terminal text input into the command pipeline.

 Its implementation is intentionally minimal: